Undergraduate SAP Policy

 Academic progress will be determined by Student Financial Services based upon the information contained on the student's academic record as of the date of the review.
 Students must meet both the qualitative and quantitative standards in order to be eligible and continue to receive financial aid.
 Reviews will include all terms of the students attendance (including summer terms).

-- Undergraduate students are reviewed annually at the conclusion of the Spring semester
+- Undergraduate students are reviewed at the end of each term.

 **Please note: Financial aid may not be disbursed to your student account until SAP has been evaluated.**

 The office of Student Financial Services will complete the SAP evaluation after the prior semester grades have been officially posted by the Office of the Registrar.
 If grades are not made official before the beginning of the next term, an otherwise eligible student may have their financial aid disbursement delayed.